qmk/qmk_firmware/keyboards/comet46/keymaps/default-led/readme.md

-## LED-receiver
+## default-led

-A keymap that is compatible with the mitosis-type receiver (receiver with LED for layer indication).
+A keymap that is compatible with mitosis-type receivers, which use RGB LED for layer indication.